 Given a tree with N nodes.
 Two players A and B start from node 1 and node N respectively.
-A can visit all the adjacent nodes to the nodes already visited by A but can not visit any nodes which is already visited by B and similary for B also.
+A can visit all the adjacent nodes to the nodes already visited by A but can not visit any nodes which is already visited by B and similarly for B also.

 The player who visits more cities win.
 Find the player who wins if they both play optimally.

 Input: Output: A wins

 Approach: The optimal solution is that both the Player starts visiting the nodes which lie in the path connecting node 1 and node N. This is because one player cannot visit the nodes already visited by another player so each player will try to limit the number of nodes that can be visited by another player.
 Then it will be easy to count the number of nodes that can be visited by each player and find out the winner.

 The DFS will be use to find out the path between two nodes and mark them one by one like 1 or 2, 1 for A and 2 for B and then mark all the adjacent unvisited nodes with the respective value and then calculate the count of nodes of A and B.